Director's Message

 Nihar Shah, PhD., PE

-Presidential Director, Global Cooling Efficiency Program
+Presidential Director, Global Cooling Program